dojo/dojo.io/site/source/tutorials/1045_custom_elements_in_dojo1/index.md

 {% task 'Installing dependencies.' %}

-The first step will be to install our dependencies using npm:
+The first step will be to install our dependencies using npm.

 {% instruction 'Install the initial dependencies via npm:' %}